Skip to main content

 Adding Container Job Details

-8. Update the Disable Build option.
-For more information, refer to Jobs in the Concepts online help
+7. (Optional) Select the Disable Build option.
+For more information, refer to Jobs in the Concepts online help.

-9. Select the Allow Multi-Instance option.
-For more information, refer to Multi-Instance Jobs in the Concepts online help
+8. (Optional) Select the Allow Multi-Instance option.
+For more information, refer to Multi-Instance Jobs in the Concepts online help.

-11. Select Edit Sub-Schedule Jobs to go to the Master Jobs page and display the sub-schedule's jobs
+11. (Optional) Select Edit Sub-Schedule Jobs to go to the Master Jobs page and display the sub-schedule's jobs.

-12. Select Edit Sub-Schedule to go to the Master Schedule page and display the sub-schedule
+12. (Optional) Select Edit Sub-Schedule to go to the Master Schedule page and display the sub-schedule.

 Updating Container Job Details